-A copy of this policy is provided to the student (or parent(s)/legal guardian if the student is under 18) at a reasonable time prior to a written agreement being signed as well as comprising part of student's written agreement.
+A copy of this policy is provided to the student (or parent(s)/ legal guardian if the student is under 18) at a reasonable time prior to a written agreement being signed as well as comprising part of student's written agreement.

 - 1. This policy outlines refunds applicable to course fees paid to the school including any course fees paid to an education agent to be remitted to the school. e.g., in the case of course fees collected by International Development Program (IDP). - 2.
-Any service fees a student (or parent(s)/legal guardian if the student is under 18) pays directly to a third party, such as the homestay provider, are not within the scope of this refund policy. - 3.
-The enrolment application fee is non-refundable. - 4.
-Payment of Course Fees and Refunds - a) Fees are payable according to the International Schedule of Fees. - b) All itemised list of school fees is provided in the school's written agreement as per Standard 3.3.4 of the National Code 2018. - c) All fees must be paid in Australian dollars unless requested otherwise.
-Refunds will be reimbursed in the same currency as fees were received. - d) Refunds will be paid to the person who enters into the written agreement unless the school receives written advice from the person who enters the written agreement to pay the refund to someone else. - 5.
+Any service fees a student (or parent(s)/legal guardian if the student is under 18) pays directly to a third party, such as an agent or ELICOS provider or EALD tutor engaged by the parent, are not within the scope of this refund policy.
+This exclusion does not include payments to third party homestay providers.
+Refunds for payments made to a third-party homestay providers will be processed in accordance with the St Margaret's Anglican Girls School International Student Complaints and Appeals Policy and any relevant legislation. - 3.
+The enrolment application fee is non-refundable and the enrolment confirmation fee of \$1250 is non-refundable, except in the event of visa refusal. - 4.
+Payment of Course Fees and Refunds - a) Fees are payable according to the International Schedule of - b) All itemised list of school fees is provided in the school's written agreement. - c) All fees must be paid in Australian dollars unless requested otherwise.
+Refunds will be reimbursed in the same currency - d) Refunds will be paid to the person who enters into the written agreement unless the school receives written advice from the person who enters the written agreement to pay the refund to someone else. - 5.
 All notification of withdrawal from a course, or applications for refunds, must be made in writing and submitted to the Principal. - 6.
-Student default because of visa refusal - a) If a student produces evidence of visa refusal (or provides permission for the school to verify visa refusal with the Department of Home Affairs) and fails to start a course on, or withdraws from the course on or before the agreed starting day, the school will refund within four weeks of receiving a written claim from the student the total amount of course fees received by the school before the student's default day, minus the lesser of - 5% of the amount of course fees received, or - AUD 500. - b) If a student whose visa has been refused withdraws from the course after it has commenced, the school will retain the amount of tuition fees proportionate to the amount of the course the student has undertaken and will refund of any unused tuition fees\ received by the school with respect to the student within the period of four weeks after the day of student default.
+Student default because of visa refusal - a) If a student produces evidence of visa refusal (or provides permission for the school to verify visa refusal with the Department of Home Affairs) and fails to start a course on, or withdraws from the course on or before the agreed starting day, the school will refund within four weeks of receiving a written claim from the student the total amount of course fees received by the school before the student's default day, minus the lesser of - 5% of the amount of course fees received, or - b) If a student whose visa has been refused withdraws from the course after it has commenced, the school will retain the amount of tuition fees proportionate to the amount of the course the student has undertaken and will refund of any unused tuition fees\ received by the school with respect to the student within the period of four weeks after the day of student default.